singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 ```
 And then commit the files you just staged in your local repository by entering the following line in Terminal/Command Prompt:
 ```
-git commit -m 'Second commit'
+git commit -m 'First commit'
 ```
-The final step we need to get through is that we need to push the project up to GitHub and we can use the following line for that:
+The final step we need to do is push the project to GitHub and we use the following line for that:
 ```
 $ git push -u origin master
 ```